whdinata/mestara-034cd/mentorship.md

           You will work on solving a complex problem during the program
       - content: >-
+          **Giving back**

+          Payments for the mentorship program will be used for empowering girls in rural area

     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: large